 Potential Impact of a Misdiagnosis

-Frequently, a doctor’s inability to diagnose cancer does indeed happen in a clinical setting.
-Because cancer is commonly detected during a physical examination, there are cases in which doctors treat the disease as something far less serious or miss a crucial aspect that would pinpoint the malignancy.
+A doctor’s inability to diagnose cancer often happens in a clinical setting.
+Because cancer is commonly detected during a physical examination and confirmed via biopsy, there are cases in which doctors treat the disease as something far less serious or miss a crucial aspect that would pinpoint the malignancy.